drupal-composer/drupal-scaffold/README.md

 `omit-defaults` is `false` (the default), then any items listed in `excludes` or `includes` will be in addition to the usual defaults.

+## Limitation

+When using Composer to install or update the Drupal development branch, the scaffold files are always taken from the HEAD of the branch (or, more specifically, from the most recent development .tar.gz archive).
+This might not be what you want when using an old development version (e.g. when the version is fixed via composer.lock).
+To avoid problems, always commit your scaffold files to the repository any time that composer.lock is committed.

 ## Custom command

 The plugin by default is only downloading the scaffold files when installing or